 For me, I’m committing to a few phone free mornings each week and going back to sleeping with my phone in another room.
 I also love the idea of putting away phones from the hours of 5-8 each night.

-And a few more New Year Resolutions to consider:
+And a few more New Year Resolutions for Moms to consider:

 - Stop trying to be your kid’s best friend.
 Be their parent, not their BFF.